Tagaloatele Pasi Poloa

 He ran for election in the 2021 Samoan general election in the seat of Sagaga No. 4, but was unsuccessful.
 He subsequently challenged the winning candidate, Tuisa Tasi Patea, in an election petition, forcing him to step down.
 He was elected to the legislative Assembly of Samoa in the resulting by-election, with a lead of over 400 votes on the preliminary count.

+On 17 January 2025 he was fired as an associate minister by prime minister Fiamē Naomi Mataʻafa after supporting her expulsion from the FAST party.